What are Prism Glasses?

 Are you suffering from headaches, dizziness, and nausea?
 Are your symptoms making it difficult to drive and perform even the smallest of daily tasks?
 These symptoms and others could be a result of a subtle misalignment between the eyes, a condition known as Binocular Vision Dysfunction (BVD).

 People’s brains can normally transform the images seen by each eye into one, singular image when the eyes are aligned.
 This is known as Binocular Vision.
-When patients have BVD, it means they have a slight misalignment between their eyes, and their brains struggle to process these two misaligned images into one singular image.
-The struggling results in headaches, dizziness, and double vision, among other symptoms.
-Prism glasses contain specialized lenses that correct the misalignment, which eliminates the struggling and significantly reduces or eliminates the occurrence of symptoms.
+When patients have BVD, it means they have a slight eye misalignment, and their brains struggle to process these two misaligned images into one singular image.
+The struggling results in headaches and dizziness, and may even result in seeing two separate images (double vision), among other symptoms.

 How Do Prism Glasses Work?

-Prism lens glasses bend light in a way that the images seen by your eyes are moved into the position they need to be in, resulting in realigned images.
-When the images seen by your two eyes are realigned, your brain can transform them into one, singular image.
-Your headaches, nausea, dizziness, double vision and many other uncomfortable symptoms caused by BVD are significantly reduced or eliminated.
+Prism lens glasses for double vision or BVD bend light in a way that the images seen by your eyes are moved into the position they need to be in, resulting in realigned images.
+When the images seen by your two eyes are realigned, your brain can transform them into one, singular image with ease.
+This is why prism glasses are an effective tool for correcting double vision, headaches, nausea, dizziness, and many other uncomfortable symptoms caused by BVD.

 What Do Prism Glasses Look Like?